 Indecent exposure laws in most states make it a crime to purposefully display one's genitals in public, causing others to be alarmed or offended.
-Indecent exposure is often committed for the sexual gratification of the offender or committed to entice a sexual response.
+While the motive will vary from person to person, indecent exposure is often committed for the sexual gratification of the offender or to entice a sexual response.

 Get Peace of Mind Today: Contact a Criminal Defense Lawyer

 Although it may not seem like a serious crime, a conviction for indecent exposure can follow you the rest of your life, especially if you have to register as a sex offender.
-Sometimes an indecent exposure charge might result from a prank gone bad.
+Sometimes this type of charge might result from a prank gone bad.
 In any case, it's important to have a strong legal team in place to establish facts favorable to your case and, where necessary bargain for an alternative charge.
 Contact an experienced criminal defense attorney near you today.